AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 1. Edit your account URL by clicking Edit on the option **Account URL**.

    The account URL link is shown in all emails, just before the signature.
-Enter the required URL and click **Save**.
+Enter the required URL and click **[!UICONTROL Save]**.
 Note that this URL is only be visible to internal users.

    ![](assets/customize-accounturl.png)